aminrj/aminrj.github.io/_posts/2026-03-30-building-cybersecurity-ai-agent-2026.md

 ---

-## Part 1 — Why Agents, Why Now, and Why the Basics Matter
+## Part 1 — why agents, why now, and why the basics matter

-### What an LLM Alone Cannot Do
+### What an LLM alone cannot do

 A language model answers questions.
 It has knowledge up to its training cutoff, it can reason over text you give it, and it produces text output.
 That is genuinely useful, but it is fundamentally passive.
 The model cannot fetch a live CVE feed.
 It cannot query Shodan against a current IP.
 It cannot compare what it finds against your specific firewall logs from last night.